FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     After reprocessing, this update will be applied over the whole database.

 This filter stack is too restrictive.
-Remove the last filter and look for any alternatives under its side pane.
+Remove the last filter and look for any alternatives under its side pane (**"Properties" > "Electronic Properties"**).
 The way this pane is layed out, it first gives you an _overview_ of what is out there and below hands you _filters for narrowing_ the properties further down.
 When filtering by presence, the overview suffices.
 How would you **finish the query**?